elmiee-gus/startup-HealthTech-SaaS-risk-analysis/README.md

 - Power BI (Data Visualization)

 # Data Source
-Synthetic dataset simulating genetic risk score and primary finding from the DNA test result.
+Synthetic dataset simulating genetic risk score and service adoption

 # Business Recommendation
--
+- Trigger an automated "Grab Doctor" discount for any user with a Risk Score >75
+- Create an automated "Priority Alert" system.
+When a DNA result exceeds a risk threshold of 75, the system should automatically: Offer a "First Consultation" discount code valid for 48 hours to create urgency.
+- Bundle one "Free Doctor Discovery Call" with every DNA kit to increase the attach rate for "Telehealth" service.
+- Transition from a one-time purchase model to a "Family Care" subscription.